Cyphrme/Tree/README.md

 Input seed is a random number of the same size as the digest algorithm's output, termed the hash size.
 The identity (id) of the seed is the digest of the seed.
-Branch digests are calculated by appending a sequential nonce, encoded as big endian bytes(s), to the seed and hashing.
+Branch digests are calculated by appending a sequential nonce, encoded as big endian byte(s), to the seed and hashing.

 	S ─(S)────────► ID
 	│